MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/network-requirements.md

 ## Email server

-The Cloud App Security dedicated eamil IP address is:
+The Cloud App Security dedicated email IP address is:

 198.2.134.139 (mail1.cloudappsecurity.com)

-Make sure to whitelist this IP address with your firewall or proxy to enable notifications to be sent.
+Make sure to whitelist this IP address with your anti-spam service to enable notifications to be sent.